htsoft23/lxp-packet/README.md

 This is necessary because occasionally the inverter will send us state data and heartbeats, as well as replies for other clients (see above) which we need to either process (if you're interested in them) or ignore (which is easier, and done here).

-### Reading
+### Reading Holding Registers

-This is the simplest use-case; read the value of a register from the inverter.
+This is the simplest use-case; read the value of a holding register from the inverter.

 ```ruby
 pkt = LXP::Packet::ReadHold.new